-Rebecca is a partner at the law firm of Ain & Bank, P.C.
-Her practice encompasses all aspects of family law, including divorce, property distribution, alimony, custody and child support.
+Rebecca is a partner at the law firm of Feldman Jackson, P.C.
+Her practice encompasses all aspects of family law, including divorce, property distribution, alimony, child custody, child support and prenuptial agreements.
 She is trained in Collaborative Law and is a member of the D.C.
 Academy of Collaborative Professionals (DCACP) and the International Academy of Collaborative Professionals (IACP).
-Rebecca is also a trained mediator.
-She believes that collaborative practice affords families a more civil and dignified way to work through their disputes than litigation allows.
+Rebecca is also a trained mediator and enjoys serving as one.
+She believes that Collaborative practice affords families a more civil and dignified way to work through their disputes than litigation allows.

 Rebecca practices law in both D.C. and Maryland.

-Rebecca is a past (2011-2013) co-Chair of the D.C.
-Bar Family Law Section Steering Committee.
-She has been a contributing author of the Custody Section in the Domestic Relations chapter of the District of Columbia Practice Manual, serves as a guardian ad litem, as a mentor to other lawyers in the DC Bar Advocacy and Justice Clinic, is a volunteer at the DC Bar Advice and Referral Clinic and served as an Attorney-Negotiator volunteer in D.C.
+Rebecca is the immediate past-president of the DCACP (2016-2017) and is a past co-Chair of the D.C.
+Bar Family Law Section Steering Committee (2011-2013).
+She has been a contributing author of the Custody Section in the Domestic Relations chapter of the District of Columbia Practice Manual, serves as a mentor to other lawyers in the DC Bar Advocacy and Justice Clinic, a volunteer at the DC Bar Advice and Referral Clinic and served as a guardian ad litem and Attorney-Negotiator volunteer in D.C.
 Superior Court.

-In 2013-2015, Rebecca was selected to the Washington DC Rising Star Super Lawyers list.
+In 2016-2018, Rebecca was selected to the Washington DC Super Lawyers list and in 2013-2015, she was selected to the Washington DC Rising Star Super Lawyers list.

-Prior to joining Ain & Bank in 2004, Rebecca completed a two-year clerkship with Judge John M. Mott of the Superior Court of the District of Columbia.
+Prior to the creation of Feldman Jackson in 2018, Rebecca was a partner at Ain & Bank, P.C.
+From 2002-2004, Rebecca completed a two-year clerkship with Judge John M. Mott of the Superior Court of the District of Columbia.
 She received her law degree from American University-Washington College of Law (J.D., 2002) and her undergraduate degree in African-American Studies from Bates College (B.A. with Honors, 1997).